Healthy Homes Assessment Maoribank

 What We Do

-As building inspectors, we take on all issues of professional home inspections.
-We’re there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we are experts in all elements involved in professional home examinations.
+We’re there to make sure that you make the best decision when purchasing your next property.

-We specialise in a range of services to ensure that you are completely informed about the condition of any property you might be contemplating buying or selling as well as additional services.
+We are specialised in a range of services to ensure you are completely informed of the condition of any property you may be looking to purchase or sell in addition to other services.

-We not only work with you but we also work with big clients like local councils, banks and insurance companies.
-Evidently , they enjoy their reassurance provided, thanks to the information in our building inspection reports.
+We don’t just work with you but we also collaborate with a number of major clients, including local councils, banks, and insurance companies.
+Evidently they are pleased with our peace of mind provided, because of the information contained provided in our building inspection reports.

 • Pre Purchase & Pre Sale Reports